rht-labs/enablement-docs/facilitation/00-setup/README.md

 * Writeable Surface Area for team activities (Social Contract, Team Name)

 Think about additional team surface areas that will be used for:
+* Space for Animals
 * Event Storming
 * Metric Based Process Maps
-* End of Day Retros
 * Pairing and mob faces
 * Value Slicing
+* Retrospective space
 * Final Demo Day
 Thoughts on this include having things like Large easel post-its, foam-core boards, moveable standing whiteboards